Shoppers browse stores, buy online as Black Friday deals beckon

 Many chains, including Wal-Mart, Target, Macy's and J.C.
 Penney, opened stores on Thursday evening and most were offering extended deals online.
 Some started offering in-store deals earlier this week.

+Macy's said some 16,000 shoppers were lined up outside its flagship Herald Square store in Manhattan when doors opened at 5 p.m. on Thursday for its Black Friday eve sale.

-The deepest Black Friday discounts included more than $200 off some Best Buy TVs; all bras across Victoria's Secret Pink stores priced at $25; half-price video games at Target; and $50 off PlayStation 4 Pro gaming consoles at Wal-Mart.
+The deepest discounts included more than $200 off some Best Buy TVs; all bras across Victoria's Secret Pink stores priced at $25; half-priced video games at Target; and $50 off PlayStation 4 Pro gaming consoles at Wal-Mart.

 Here and there were signs of the pandemonium for which Black Friday was long known.